 Thousand Islands June 17 - Kingston

-The hours pass gently and soon the nearly imperceptible dawn light arrives and we can see the silhouettes of hundreds of wind turbines on the shore, instead of just the blinking red lights which appear at night.
+The hours pass gently and soon the nearly imperceptible dawn light arrives and we can see the silhouettes of hundreds of wind turbines on the shore, which were the source of the blinking red lights that were visible during the night.
 There are scores of birds all around us as we approach Kingston, taking flight as the sailboat quietly cuts through their path.
-We give Dad and Marty a shout to wake up, so they don’t miss the incredible view looking into the city.
-Things look so much different from the water.
-Everything is different from the water – the taste of the food, the smell of the air, the perception of time.
+We give Dad and Marty a shout to wake up, so they don’t miss the incredible view into the city.
+Everything is different from the water – the views into cities, the taste of the food, the smell of the air, the perception of time.

 We finally reach our destination shortly before 8 am, making it a 22 hour, 140 mile journey.
 We arrive at my friend Andrew's house (palace), who has a waterfront property on the Bateau Channel east of Kingston, complete with an amazing and massive dock.
 He is there to meet us and catches our lines as we coast in.
 It does feel good to hit solid ground.

 Andrew takes us into town and we meet Ana, Magnus, Stella, Leif and William at the restaurant in the hotel that Andrew manages.
 We eat a delicious breakfast together and then go back out to Andrew's place to spend the afternoon, and what an afternoon it is.
 The kids swim, go for dingy rides, and goof around while the adults lounge in the sun, enjoy beverages, and share some laughs.
 The day is hot and clear and the sun beats down, giving all of us a good dose of our favourite vitamin.